khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 * `Skins` - You can upload skin files here to change your appearance in game.
 * `Patch Notes` - Update logs about the game.

-Select the profile created by the mod framework installer and start it, for Fabric, the profile name is `fabric-loader-<game-version>`, for Forge, the name is simply `forge` but the subtitle contains the game version.
+Select the profile created by the mod framework installer and start it, for Fabric, the profile name is `fabric-loader-<game-version>`, for NeoForge, the name is simply `neoforge` but the subtitle contains the game version.
 If everything is fine, you can start exploring the game.

 Please note that you need to enable the narrator configuration from within minecraft after you enter the main screen of game (when you hear the music), there will be an accessible setting guide for this purpose, that's a game built-in function.
 You can also press `Control + B` to enable the narrator, keep pressing to switch it to `Narrator Narrates All`.